Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Related Work

-{\bf Automatic metrics measuring T2I alignment.} Image generation models initially compared a set of generations with a distribution from a validation set using Fréchet Inception Distance (FID)~\cite{heusel2017gans}.
-However, FID does not fully reflect human perception of image quality~\cite{stein2024exposing,jayasumana2023rethinking} nor T2I alignment.
-Inspired by work in image captioning, a subsequent widely used auto-eval metric for T2I alignment is CLIPScore\cite{hessel2021clipscore}.
-However, such metrics poorly capture finer-grained aspects of image--text understanding, such as complex syntax or objects~\cite{bugliarello2023measuring,yuksekgonul2022and}.
-Motivated by work in natural language processing on evaluating the factuality of summaries using entailment or QA metrics \cite{maynez2020faithfulness,kryscinski2019evaluating,honovich2021q}, similar metrics have been devised for T2I alignment.
-VNLI~\cite{yarom2024you} is an entailment metric which finetunes a pretrained vision-and-language (VLM) model \cite{chen2022pali} on a large dataset of image and text pairs.
+{\bf Automatic metrics measuring T2I alignment.} Inspired by work in image captioning, a widely used auto-eval metric is CLIPScore \citep{hessel2021clipscore}.
+However, such metrics poorly capture finer-grained aspects of images~\citep{bugliarello2023measuring,yuksekgonul2022and}.
+Motivated by work in NLP on evaluation using entailment or QA metrics \citep{maynez2020faithfulness,kryscinski2019evaluating,honovich2021q}, similar metrics~\citep{yarom2024you} have been devised for T2I alignment.
 However, such a metric may not generalise to new settings and is not interpretable---one cannot diagnose why an alignment score is given.
-Visual question answering (VQA) methods such as TIFA~\cite{hu2023tifa}, VQ\textsuperscript{2} \cite{yarom2024you} and DSG~\cite{cho2023davidsonian} do not require task-specific finetuning and give an interpretable explanation for their score.
+Visual question answering (VQA) methods such as TIFA~\citep{hu2023tifa}, VQ\textsuperscript{2} \cite{yarom2024you} and DSG~\citep{cho2023davidsonian} do not require task-specific finetuning and give an interpretable explanation for their score.
 These metrics create QA pairs which are then scored with a VLM given an image and aggregated into a single score.
 However, the performance of such methods is conditional on the behaviour of the underlying LLMs used for question generation, and VLMs used for answering questions.
-For example, LLMs might generate questions about entities that are not present in the prompt or may not cover all parts of the prompt.
-By enforcing that the LLM does indeed cover each keyword in the prompt and by filtering out hallucinated questions, we are able to substantially improve performance over other VQA-based metrics.